-'''

-noEvent (expr)

-'''
+noEvent(expr)

 Real elementary relations within expr are taken literally, i.e., no state or time event is triggered.
 No zero crossing functions shall be used to monitor any of the normally event-generating subexpressions inside expr.
+Inside functions, noEvent only makes a difference in combination with the function annotation GenerateEvents = true (see annotation 12.7).
 See also operator 3.22 smooth and section 8.5.